cytodata/awesome-cytodata/readme.md

 - [CellProfiler Analyst: data exploration and analysis software for complex image-based screens](https://doi.org/10.1186/1471-2105-9-482) Describe an open-source software package called "CellProfiler Analyst".

 - [Improved structure, function and compatibility for CellProfiler: modular high-throughput image analysis software](https://doi.org/10.1093/bioinformatics/btr095) describe CellProfiler 2.0, which has been engineered to meet the needs of its growing user base.
 It is more robust and user friendly, with new algorithms and features to facilitate high-throughput work.

+### Assays and data collection

+- [Cell Painting, a high-content image-based assay for morphological profiling using multiplexed fluorescent dyes](https://doi.org/10.1038/nprot.2016.105) Protocol describing the design and execution of experiments using Cell Painting.

 ### Feature extraction